-In line with the customary market standard for listed companies in Germany and in accordance with the ideas of the German Corporate Governance Code, the Remuneration of Supervisory Board members consists purely of fixed remuneration from the 2021 financial year onwards and corresponds to the remuneration for the financial year 2023.
+In line with the customary market standard for listed companies in Germany and in accordance with the ideas of the German Corporate Governance Code, the Remuneration of Supervisory Board members consists purely of fixed remuneration from the 2021 financial year onwards.
 This strengthens the independence of the Supervisory Board.
 The Supervisory Board members do not receive additional compensation for attending board meetings.
 The Management Board and Supervisory Board are of the opinion that purely fixed remuneration is the appropriate remuneration structure for the objective and neutral performance of the advisory and supervisory function and independent personnel and remuneration decisions in relation to the Management Board.

-In 2023, each member of the Supervisory Board received fixed annual Remuneration of EUR 150,000.
-The Chairperson of the Supervisory Board received 150% and the Vice Chairperson of the Supervisory Board 125% of the Remuneration.
+In 2024, each member of the Supervisory Board received fixed annual remuneration of EUR 150,000.
+The Chairperson of the Supervisory Board received 150% and the Vice Chairperson of the Supervisory Board 125% of such fixed annual remuneration.

 There are no other remuneration-related legal transactions concerning the remuneration of the Supervisory Board, nor are any such transactions intended.
-Due to the special nature of Supervisory Board activities, there is no vertical comparison of Supervisory Board remuneration with the remuneration paid to employees of the Company or the Group as a whole.

-Remuneration granted and owed to Supervisory Board members in 2023 and 2022
+Remuneration granted and owed to Supervisory Board members in 2024 and 2023